davidseve/cloud-native-deployment-strategies/canary-service-mesh/README.md

 - **OpenShift Elasticsearch Operator**
 - **Red Hat OpenShift distributed tracing platform**

-Let's configure Argo CD to recursively sync the content of the [gitops/cluster-config](../gitops/cluster-config/) directory to the OpenShift cluster.
+Let's configure Argo CD to recursively sync the content of the [gitops/cluster-config](https://github.com/davidseve/cloud-native-deployment-strategies/tree/main/gitops/cluster-config) directory into the OpenShift cluster.

 Execute this command to add a new Argo CD application that syncs a Git repository containing cluster configurations with the OpenShift cluster.